glouppe/info8006-introduction-to-ai/lecture7.md

 ???

-This model is core building block of deep neural networks!
+This model is the core building block of deep neural networks!

 ---